Decisions about post-16 placements

 City College Plymouth and school sixth forms have a wide range of pathways that are open to young people with special educational needs and disabilities.
 These settings are also well equipped to meet a broad range of needs.
 This means that we expect the vast majority of young people to attend a local mainstream post-16 setting because they can offer lots of support to young people close to their homes.

-If you have an Education, Health and Care plan you should be asked at your Year 9 Annual Review what you are considering for Post 16 education, when you are co-producing preparing for adulthood outcomes.
+If you have an Education, Health and Care Plan you should be asked at your Year 9 Annual Review what you are considering for Post 16 education, when you are co-producing preparing for adulthood outcomes.
 The local authority would expect the Post 16 setting you are considering to be invited to your Year 10 Annual Review and contribute to your Year 11 Annual Review.
-If you are considering a setting that is not a local mainstream college, eg. a special school sixth form, or independent specialist college, this provides them with the opportunity to get to know you and consider how they will be able to support you in your preparing for adulthood aspirations.
+If you are considering a setting that is not a local mainstream college, for example a special school sixth form, or independent specialist college, this provides them with the opportunity to get to know you and consider how they will be able to support you in your preparing for adulthood aspirations.

 At your Year 11 Annual Review you will be asked to complete a consent form to confirm which placement you are considering for your Post 16 education.

-Requests for post 16 settings that are not mainstream, ie. those other than City College Plymouth, Cornwall College or mainstream school sixth form, are made to the local authority through your annual review paperwork to a panel.
+Requests for post 16 settings that are not mainstream, for example. those other than City College Plymouth, Cornwall College or mainstream school sixth form, are made to the local authority through your annual review paperwork to a panel.
 Information from the intended provider and yourself is presented along with your Annual Review paperwork so that the local authority can make a decision if your request is:

 - suitable for you